Allrthur/predator/README.md

 > **PRE-trained Data AugmenTOR**

-Code release for [Pre-trained Data Augmentation for Text Classification](https://link.springer.com/chapter/10.1007/978-3-030-61377-8_38). **PREDATOR** is a data augmentation technique based on pre-trained language models designed for text classification tasks on either balanced and imbalanced datasets.
+This is a for from the code release for [Pre-trained Data Augmentation for Text Classification](https://link.springer.com/chapter/10.1007/978-3-030-61377-8_38).
+Adapted for use in [Here] (link)

 ## Usage